-Hey friends, so you may or may not know this about me, but for the last seven years, I've been teaching an online course called, Love Your Single Life.
+Hey friends, so you may or may not know this about me, but for the last nine years, I've been teaching an online course called, Love Your Single Life.

 – Why they're still single (it's NOT because they're unlovable or not good enough!)

 – What it actually looks like to put themselves out there and practically how to do it.

 – How to live their single lives to the full — which also happens to be the very best thing they can do for their dating lives AND their future marriage.

 I'm just as passionate about this course today as I was seven years ago, and it's because there is SO much bad information out there.
 The world is overflowing with dating advice that’s unhelpful at best and damaging at worst.
 And it's keeping so many women stuck!

 I've watched so many women…

 - Get their hearts broken WAY more than necessary